ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2024-01-17-amazing-meetings.md

 - Creates better understanding and trust between participants
 - Encourages people to be open and authentic
 - Makes people feel cared for

+Every meeting should be clear on which of the above it's trying to accomplish.
+Don't try to make a single meeting do too much, and remind the group of its primary purpose when the conversation starts to deviate.
+Decision meeting is not a good place for generating ideas.